 To help prepare for the language exam, find suitable passages in exhibition catalogues or similar texts (e.g., essays) and practice reading, with an eye to understanding the meaning of the passage and conveying this in English rather than translating literally word for word.
 The Louvre Museum's website has a list of passages that may be helpful for practicing.
 When you find a passage you would like to practice with, click the red "Select language" dropdown menu in the top right corner to see the passage in another language.

 MA students must complete their language exams by mid-April in order to graduate in June.
-PhD students must complete their language requirements before achieving candidacy (end of Year 3).
+PhD students must complete their language requirements before achieving candidacy (by the end of Year 3).

 Research, Supervisors, and Committees